 10:30am

-How the Order Comms plays a vital role in maximising the potential of a LIMS deployment
+The pivotal role of Order Comms in maximising the potential of a LIMS deployment

 - Elizabeth Mullen, consultant clinical biochemist, Northumbria NHS Foundation Trust